 10. They Have Dreams for the Future

 I encourage you to look beyond the struggles recovering addicts face.
 They have a career, relationship, and personal dreams of things they’d like to accomplish and achieve in the future, and they can make those dreams come true.

 Are you surprised by any of these 10 points?
 If so, I challenge you to learn more about addiction recovery.
-Talk to your recovering friends, attend an open meeting, and read recovery literature.
+Talk to recovering addicts, attend an open meeting, and read recovery literature.
 As you understand the experiences and realities of recovery, you’re better equipped to help your friends find success in their recovery journeys.